MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 ms.technology: storage-spaces
 ms.topic: article
 author: cosmosdarwin
-ms.date: 12/7/2016
+ms.date: 01/12/2017
 ---
 # Choosing drives for Storage Spaces Direct

 >Applies To: Windows Server 2016

-This topic provides guidance on how to choose drives for [Storage Spaces Direct](storage-spaces-direct-overview.md) to meet your workload's performance and capacity requirements.
+This topic provides guidance on how to choose drives for [Storage Spaces Direct](storage-spaces-direct-overview.md) to meet your performance and capacity requirements.

 ## Drive types